-From time to time, the Company is subject to claims in legal proceedings arising in the normal course of business.
-The Company does not believe that it is currently party to any pending legal action that could reasonably be expected to have a material adverse effect on its business or operating results.
+From time to time, we are subject to claims in legal proceedings arising in the normal course of business.
+We do not believe that we are currently party to any pending legal action that could reasonably be expected to have a material adverse effect on our business or operating results.

-7. Capitalization
+9. Capitalization